superfastscyphozoa/Sublunary/ATTRIBUTION.md

 FrozenBlock - Wilder Wild - https://github.com/FrozenBlock/WilderWild

-I used the Wilder Wild source code to learn how to do a number of things:
+I used and translated the Wilder Wild source code into a different mapping to learn how to do a number of things:

 Use ColorProviderRegistry to colour certain blocks as the biome colour (If I recall correctly?
 I'm actually not 100% sure but I'm including it anyway)